isomerpages/moe-queenstownsec/_direct-school-admission/Chinese Dance.md

 </p>
 <p><strong>Our Story</strong>
 </p>
-<p>For our Chinese dancers, dance has always been their passion, and this
+<p>For our Quest Chinese dancers, dance has always been their passion, and
-co-curricular activity offers our dancers the opportunity to embark on an enriching and fantastic journey, exploring the wide array of different Chinese dance genres.
+this co-curricular activity offers our dancers the opportunity to embark on an enriching and fantastic journey, exploring the wide array of different Chinese dance genres.
 This includes exploring both contemporary Chinese dance and traditional Chinese dance steps.
 Each dance form depicts the many aspects our Chinese culture and traditions.</p>